 * “Wow!!
 So many great ideas and a wonderful resource!
 I am looking forward to using this in my classroom for all of my French levels!”

 * “This bundle has saved me countless hours of research and constructing my own worksheets.
 The slideshows and sheer number of activities in this bundle are worth every penny.”

 * “A treasure trove!
 A gold mine!!
 Thank you for all of your work and making it available.
 It’s worth every penny.”

 Sound good?
 Here’s the link to purchase it: My French Lesson Plans.

 If the price is just too much right now, consider treating yourself to 1 or 2 of these French lesson plans.
 Always helps to add a few new tools to your teacher tool belt.

-If you’re totally strapped for cash, but want some new French lesson plans, sign up below for my Free Resource Library.
+Or if you’re strapped for cash, but want some new French lesson plans, sign up below for my Free Resource Library.
 I’ll be adding new items all year long.
 Not sure what this is?
 Read more about it in this blog post.